Webinars

 Vinland's October 2019 CEU Event

-Presented by Tom Beckers, BS, LADC, CBIS, Program Services Manager at Vinland National Center
+Presented by Tom Beckers, BS, LADC, CBIS, Program Services Manager at Vinland National Center and

 Edwin Swaray, MA, LADC, CBIS, Lead Case Manager at Vinland National Center